nus-cs2103-AY2425S1/ip/docs/README.md

 - Extraneous parameters for commands that do not take in parameters (such as `bye`, `list`, and `remind`) will be ignored.
   - e.g., if the command specifies `list extra`, it will be interpreted as `list`.

-## Viewing help : `help`
-Displays a message explaining how to access the help page.

-**Format:** `help`

 ## Adding a task: `todo`
 Adds a todo item to the task list.

 **Format:** `todo TASK_DESCRIPTION`

-:bulb: Tip: A task can be added without any additional parameters.
+:bulb: Caution: A task cannot be added without any additional parameters.

 **Examples:**
 - `todo Buy groceries`